asadullahrifat89/arcade-games-web-api/README.md

 # Astro-Odyssey-Web-API
-A .NET 6 minimal API for [Astro-Odyssey-Uno-Platform](https://github.com/asadullahrifat89/Astro-Odyssey-Uno-Platform).
-Serves as the backend service for the game developed with Uno WASM.
+A .NET 7 minimal API for the games built on Uno Platform.
+Serves as the backend service.

 Features:
 1. JWT token based authentication.